-A true communicator, she ignores the standard categories of performance, confidently venturing into new works, venues and collaborations, joining forces with emerging and established composers, performers and thinkers, sharing her joy and continual sense of discovery with audiences.
+A true communicator, she confidently venturing into new works, venues and collaborations, joining forces with emerging and established composers, performers and thinkers, sharing her joy and continual sense of discovery with audiences.

-17 new works for solo bassoon and orchestra were written for her in the last decade and she sees great importance in continually commissioning new composers to expand the voice of the bassoon.
+18 new works for solo bassoon and orchestra were written for her in the last decade and she sees great importance in continually commissioning new composers to expand the voice of the bassoon

-Recent solo recordings released to great reviews include Vivaldi Concerti Volume I, winner of Best Classical Album 2020 from Just Plain Folks and the Juno short-listed Canadian Concerto Project with Guy Few and group of twenty-seven chamber orchestra.
+Recent solo recordings include Vivaldi Concerti Volume I, winner of Best Classical Album 2020 from Just Plain Folks and the Juno short-listed Canadian Concerto Project with Guy Few and group of twenty-seven chamber orchestra.